zj88zj/InterpofDataII-Credo/README.md

 <h3>Keywords:</h3>
 <p>Exploratory Data Analysis, Clustering, Bayesian Network, Generalized Linear Model</p>
 <h3>Packages:</h3>
-<p>dplyr, dlookr, bnlearn, glmnet, </p>
+<p>dplyr, dlookr, bnlearn, glmnet, stats, utils, datasets</p>
 <h3>Summary:</h3>
-<p>Used the dataset provided by J&J of the purchase orders from the previous 16 months to predict if supervisors are likely
+<p>We Used the dataset provided by J&J of the purchase orders from the previous 16 months to predict if supervisors are likely
 to purchase from minority owned businesses in the 17th month.
-We focused on the CLPS (Consulting Labor Professional Services) area data.
+The data we focused on is the CLPS (Consulting Labor Professional Services) area data.
 The CLPS dataset is a collection of purchase 907,408 orders specifically in research and development.
-Analyzed data with Bayesian Networks and GLMnet models.
-We want to establish connections between subgroups of the data.
+Dataset was analyzed with Bayesian Networks and GLMnet models.We wanted to establish connections between subgroups of the data over time and emphasis in small businesses.
-.Over Time
-.Emphasis in W/M and Small Business
 </p>

 <h3>Variable Groups:</h3>